ebullient/ttrpg-convert-cli/docs/alternateRun.md

     - `ttrpg-convert --version` will tell you the version you are running, including the commit!
 Please include that information in your report.

 I recommend staying with official releases unless you are willing to help me debug issues (and your help is very much appreciated!).

+[^1]: A PATH is a list of directories that the operating system searches for executables.
+When you type a command in a terminal, the system looks in each directory in the path for an executable with the name you typed.
+If it finds one, it runs it.
+If it doesn't, it reports an error.
+See [Wikipedia](https://en.wikipedia.org/wiki/PATH_(variable)) for a rough overview and more links.